Battle of Grunwald: Poland and Lithuania

 The Battle of Grunwald is regarded as one of the most important in the histories of Poland and Lithuania.
 In Lithuania, the victory is synonymous with the Grand Duchy's political and military peak.
 It was a source of national pride during the age of Romantic nationalism and inspired resistance to the Germanization and Russification policies of the German and Russian Empires.
 The Teutonic Order was portrayed as bloodthirsty invaders and Grunwald as a just victory achieved by a small, oppressed nation.

 In 1910, to mark the 500th anniversary of the battle, a monument by Antoni Wiwulski was unveiled in Kraków during a three-day celebration attended by some 150,000 people.
 About 60 other towns and villages in Galicia also erected Grunwald monuments for the anniversary.
 About the same time, Nobel Prize-winner Henryk Sienkiewicz wrote the novel The Knights of the Cross (Polish: Krzyżacy), prominently featuring the battle in one of the chapters.
 In 1960, Polish filmmaker Aleksander Ford used the book as the basis for his film, Knights of the Teutonic Order.
 At the 1939 New York World's Fair, Poland exhibited the King Jagiello Monument which commemorated the battle and was later installed in the Central Park, New York City.
 The battle has lent its name to military decorations (Order of the Cross of Grunwald), sports teams (BC Žalgiris, FK Žalgiris), and various organizations.
 72 streets in Lithuania are named after the battle.

+Under Communist rule over Poland, memory to the battle was monopolized by the state.
+Memory to the battle was instrumentalized for justifying the new borders, under which Poland annexed a quarter of pre-war Germany, while losing the Kresy.
+Under the new government in the 1970s, anti-German propaganda was reduced, but the symbol of Grunwald did not disappear.
+Until end of the 1980s, July 15 was an important official memorial day.

 An annual battle re-enactment takes place on 15 July.
 In 2010, a pageant reenacting the event and commemorating the battle's 600th anniversary was held.
 It attracted 200,000 spectators who watched 2,200 participants playing the role of knights in a re-enactment of the battle.
 An additional 3,800 participants played peasants and camp followers.
 The pageant's organisers believe that the event has become the largest re-enactment of medieval combat in Europe.
 The reenactment attracts about 60,000 to 80,000 visitors annually.

 The battle is also commemorated in Ukraine and Belarus.
-In 2010, the National Bank of Ukraine released a jubilee coin of 20 hryvnia commemorated to the 600 anniversary of the battle.
+In 2010, the National Bank of Ukraine released a jubilee coin of 20 hryvnia commemorating the 600th anniversary of the battle.
 At least three cities in Ukraine (Lviv, Drohobych, and Ivano-Frankivsk) have a street named after the battle.
 In Belarus, interest in the battle began to grow in the late 1980s and early 1990s.
 In 2010, Belarus issued postage stamps for the 600th anniversary.
 Since 2008, Our Grunwald Festival is hosted by a private museum of medieval culture near Minsk and includes battle reenactment.